 I’m installing the Google Android SDK as I type.
 I can’t wait to dive in and see what I can come up with.
 I know I have a lot of ideas on my plate.
 LISA & automation system integration are among the top of the programs I want to work on; but first, “Hello World!”

-The LEGOs come in very handy for this task because they have servos, switches, and gears that build onto a standard building platform.
+The LEGO interlocking bricks come in handy for this task because they have adapter plates for servos, switches, and gears that can attach to standard LEGO bricks..
 All the pieces are made to fit together and if you need something special, you can drill or melt a piece to do a custom job.
-LEGOs are the best engineering platform.